mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

 though other files may be helpful as well, e.g. `README.md`, `.gitignore`, `eslintrc.js`.

+### Branch protection

+We will use the `master` branch as the main branch for releasing XPIs.
+It's important to set branch protection for the `master` branch, and get code review for the source.
+Foxsec will be auditing the repositories in the `mozilla-extensions` organization for compliance.

 ### Private repos

 To enable cloning private repos, uncomment the `github_clone_secret` line in the source repo's [taskcluster/ci/config.yml](https://github.com/mozilla-extensions/xpi-template/blob/f31e31ca2b2baaf9a60cf684c2bd463ce6c97473/taskcluster/ci/config.yml#L20-L21).
 This will move the artifact generated into `xpi/build/...` rather than `public/build/...`, and you will need Taskcluster scopes to be able to download the build.
 The logs will remain public for anyone viewing the task, however.

+Please also invite `moz-releng-automation` to be a read-only collaborator in the repo, so ship-it can access the revision information.

 ## Using taskcluster CI automation